DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/clusters/cluster-scheduler-plugin.md

     <!-- ![Add scheduler-plugins parameter](../../images/cluster-scheduler-plugin-01.png) -->

 2. After successful cluster creation, the system will automatically install the scheduler-plugins and controller component loads.
-You can check the load status in the corresponding cluster's stateless loads.
+You can check the load status in the proper cluster's deployment.

     <!-- ![Check plugin load status](../../images/cluster-scheduler-plugin-02.png) -->

 ## Using scheduler-plugins

-Here is an example of how to use scheduler-plugins in conjunction with the coscheduling plugin while using the vgpu scheduler.
+Here is an example of how to use scheduler-plugins by demonstrating a scenario where the vgpu scheduler is used in combination with the coscheduling plugin capability of scheduler-plugins.

-1. Install vgpu in the Helm template and set the values.yaml parameters.
+1. Install vgpu in the Helm Charts and set the values.yaml parameters.

     - `schedulerName: scheduler-plugins-scheduler`: This is the scheduler name for scheduler-plugins installed by kubean, and currently cannot be modified.
     - `scheduler.kubeScheduler.enabled: false`: Do not install kube-scheduler and use vgpu-scheduler as a separate extender.

     <!-- ![Install vgpu plugin](../../images/cluster-scheduler-plugin-03.png) -->